eberhab/m20/emulation_with_retroarch_retropie.md

 ## Issues - TODOs

 - [ ] Finish Pacman BAS game
-- [ ] Mapping: Create more controller mappings
-- [ ] Mapping: Investigate why controller conifig is not applied for softlisted roms
+- [ ] Mapping: Investigate why controller config is not applied for two of the games (flakschiessen, zweikampf) - some residual settings?
-- [ ] Mapping: Investigate why from some games X-Y and A-B are inverted
+- [ ] Mapping: Investigate why for those games also the X-Y and A-B buttons are inverted when loading mapping through system config
 - [ ] Compile Mame-Mess core for Switch
 - [X] Compile Mame-Mess core for Android

 [^1]: https://forums.libretro.com/t/guide-play-non-arcade-systems-with-mame-or-mess/17728